cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_primer.md

 !media media/diffusion_single_var.png
 	style=width:60%;margin:auto;padding-top:2.5%;
 	id=diffusion_single_var
-	caption=Decoupled case fracture Temperature: comparison of the analytical solution with the MOOSE results as computed using no MultiApp
+	caption=Decoupled case fracture temperature: comparison of the analytical solution with the MOOSE results as computed using no MultiApp

 ## Two coupled variables (no MultiApp)